-Our Business Plan aims to ensure that the programme of continuous improvement is implemented effectively to support the excellent services that our customers are used to.
-To achieve this our Board has established a set of strategic objectives, underpinned by clear delivery plans over the life of the plan.
-These reflect the opportunities and threats in the evolving external environment in which we operate and the current internal strengths and weaknesses of the Association.
-These are to:
+Our Draft Business Plan aims to ensure that the programme of continuous improvement is implemented effectively to support the excellent services that our customers are used to.
+To achieve this our Board established a set of strategic objectives, underpinned by clear delivery plans over the life of the plan.
+These reflected the opportunities and threats in the evolving external environment in which we operated during the development of the plan and the internal strengths and weaknesses of the Association.
+Although, some of the plan will be reviewed to take account of the impact of the pandemic, it is unlikely that our strategy will change.

 - 1. Manage and maintain high quality, affordable homes and services - 2.
 Deliver a quality value for money customer experience in partnership with customers - 3.
 Protect and enhance the value of the environment. - 4.
 Invest in our staff and our Board - 5.
-Exploit collaborative opportunities for improvement and growth
+Exploit collaborative opportunities for improvement and growth - 6.
+Demonstrate strong, sustainable and effective strategic governance and financial control

-The Association has developed an action plan around these five strategic objectives and monitors its actions and outcomes on a regular basis.
+The Association has developed an action plan around these six strategic objectives and has begun to monitor its actions and outcomes on a regular basis.